davatorium/rofi/doc/rofi-theme.5.markdown

  * listview
  * sidebar

-The following exists and automatically pack a subset of the widgets as in the above picture:
+The following exist and automatically pack a subset of the widgets as in the above picture:

  * mainbox
    Packs: `inputbar, message, listview, sidebar`
  * inputbar
    Packs: `prompt,entry,case-indicator`

-Any widget name starting with `textbox` is a textbox widget, all others are a box widget and can pack other widgets.
-To specify children, set the children property (this always happens on the `box` child, see example below):
+Any widget name starting with `textbox` is a textbox widget, others are box widgets and can pack other widgets.
+To specify children, set the `children` property (this always happens on the `box` child, see example below):

 ```
 children: [prompt,entry,case-indicator];
 ```

-The theme needs to be update to match the hierarchy specified.
+The theme needs to be updated to match the hierarchy specified.

 Below is an example of a theme emulating dmenu: